-MPH: HMP can refer to the health-specific versions of the Departmental competencies here.
-Although your 509 project will likely address elements of many of the 10 competencies, students should identify at least five or six competencies that will be developed substantively through the HSMP 509 Organizational Experience, and should explicitly describe the relationship between learning objectives/tasks and attainment of the identified competencies.
+MPA and MPA: HA students can refer to the list of 10 Departmental competencies on the PA Department website here while MPH: HMP students can refer to the School of Public Health competencies in the Student Handbook.
+Although your 509 project will likely address elements of many of your program's competencies, you should identify at least five or six competencies that will be developed substantively through the PA/PAH/HSMP 509 Organizational Experience, and should explicitly describe the relationship between learning objectives/tasks and attainment of the identified competencies.